 At boot time, live-boot and live-config store their logfiles in /var/log/live/.
-Check 710 them for error messages.
+Check them 710 for error messages.

-Additionally, to rule out other errors, it is always a good idea to tar up your config/directory and upload it somewhere (do not send it as an attachment to the mailing list), so that we can try to reproduce the errors you encountered.
-If this is difficult (e.g. due to size) you can use the output of lb config -dump which produces a summary of your config tree (i.e. lists files in subdirectories of config/ but does not include them).
+Additionally, to rule out other errors, it is always a good idea to tar up your config/ directory and upload it somewhere (do not send it as an attachment to the mailing list), so that we can try to reproduce the errors you encountered.
+If this is difficult (e.g. due to size) you can use the output of 1b config -dump which produces a summary of your config tree (i.e. lists files in subdirectories of config/ but does not include them).

-Remember to send in any logs that were produced with English locale settings, e.g. 712 run your live-build commands with a leading LC\ALL=C or LC\ALL=en\US.
+Remember to send in any logs that were produced with English locale settings, e.g. run your live-build commands with a leading LC_ALL=C or LC_ALL=en_US.